Changissnz/nu_merchant_principal/README.md

 of $q$.

-There are some concerns on the metric of cumulative product from work, represented by the generic function $f$.
+There are some concerns on the metric of cumulative product from work, previously mentioned as the generic function $f$.
 The concerns focus on the two extremes of the workers, the over-workers and under-workers.
 The over-workers exceed the expected mean, this